How is Zeffy free?

 68. DIY craft kits

-A DIY craft kit is a great fundraiser to launch right before a holiday, a long weekend, a Wednesday night… Anytime really.
-Parents are always looking for ways to entertain their kids.
+A DIY craft kit is a great fundraiser to launch right before a holiday, a long weekend, or a midweek evening, anytime really.
+Parents are always looking for ways to entertain their children.
 Adults are always looking for new projects.
-And, if you can find that and support a good cause, it's almost too good to be true!
+And if you can find that and support a good cause, it's almost too good to be true!

 69. Mystery box fundraiser

-A mystery box is a box full of unknown products or crafts that are related to a specific theme and, in the case of a nonprofit organization, sold for a suggested donation.
+A mystery box is a box full of unknown products or crafts related to a specific theme and, in the case of a charitable organisation, sold for a suggested donation.

 70. Online gaming tournament